Robust topology optimisation of lattice structures with spatially correlated uncertainties: Examples

 At last, in terms of computational efficiency, in each iteration step, it is sufficient to factorise the stiffness matrix of the truss structure only once.
 Subsequently, the derivative of the displacement vector with respect to the member Young's moduli is computed using back substitution, cf.~\eqref{eq:displacement_derivative}.
-For each of the 82124 members, it is necessary to apply one back substitution which represents a performance bottleneck in the case of large problems.
+For each of the 82124 members, it is necessary to apply one back substitution which may represent a performance bottleneck in the case of large problems.
 However, each member's derivative of the displacement vector can be independently computed so that this step is easily parallelisable.
+In robust optimisation with $\alpha = 0.2$, the CPU run-time for one iteration is 18106.19\,s (1783.77\,s wall time), taking in total 127 iterations.
+For comparison, the run-time for a coarse lattice with 3226 members is 16.56\,s (3.44\,s wall time), and for a lattice with 10676 members it is 200.72\,s (38.53\,s wall time).
+The optimisation results for the two coarse meshes are not included in the paper.
+All experiments were run on an Intel\textregistered Xeon\textregistered Silver 4116 CPU @ 2.10\,GHz (12 cores, 24 logical processors).